azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/Helm.md

 Helm is a tool that streamlines deploying and managing Kubernetes applications using a packaging format called [charts](https://github.com/helm/helm/blob/master/docs/charts.md).
 You can define, version, share, install, and upgrade even the most complex Kubernetes application using Helm.

-•	It helps you combine multiple Kubernetes manifests (yaml) like service, deployments, configmaps etc. in to a single unit called Helm Charts.
+1. Helm helps you combine multiple Kubernetes manifests (yaml) like service, deployments, configmaps etc. in to a single unit called Helm Charts.
 You don’t need to either invent or use a tokenization or templating tool.
-•	Helm Charts also help you manage application dependencies and deploy as well as rollback as a unit.
+2. Helm Charts also help you manage application dependencies and deploy as well as rollback as a unit.
 They are also easy to create, version, publish and share with other partner teams

 A Helm chart consists of metadata, definitions, config and documentation.
 This can be either stored in the same code repository as your application code or in a separate repository.
 Helm can package these files into a chart archive (*.tgz file), which gets deployed to a Kubernetes cluster.

 A typical Continuous integration flow with Helm will have the following structure:
 ![Helm Chart Example](_img/Helmchart_example.png)

 The steps required to build a container image and pushing it to a container registry remains the same.
 Once that has been the done, we start creating a Helm Chart archive package.

 Azure DevOps has built-in support for Helm charts: